 But alas, that’s a timely process and one that can take more time than most people are willing to give in the morning before dashing out the door.
 Enter the single serve coffee pod machines.
 They’re are a wide assortment that range in price and function, and in essence all produce a cup of coffee or espresso in a matter of minutes.

 Joining that list is the Nespresso Vertuoline.
-It’s a new machine from the company, costs $300, and makes coffee and espresso.
+It’s a new machine from the company, costs $300, and makes coffee and espresso (similar to the Nespresso Milk Frother).
 First off, this isn’t Nespresso’s first machine of this ilk.
 They’ve got one that makes espresso that uses a different set of pods that are more analogous in shape to that of a bullet.
 So make sure you don’t get the wrong pods if you’re thinking about the Vertuoline.
 Now on with the review.

 On the left is a 40oz water tank, and the right a container for capturing used pods.
 You’ll want to use filtered water since the machines doesn’t have a system built in, and in addition to improving taste, this will also help reduce scale build up.
 The base of the machine, where the coffee mug sits can be removed for cleaning (it can capture excess water) and also to allow for larger mugs, such as a stainless steel to go cups.
 Lastly, the metal tray can be moved to a higher slot for smaller cups, which should help reduce splashing and waste.

-Using the machine is very simple.
+Like the Oxo On Barista Brain 9 Cup Coffee Maker (that has one button to start and one button to clean), using the machine is very simple .
 Included in the box should be a starter kit that contains a variety of coffee and espresso flavors.
 I suggest keeping track of what you like so you can buy those in mass – I didn’t do this and regret it.
 To open the machine you just turn the handle on the top to the right.
 Once open you just insert the pod face down, close it, lock the machine by turning the handle to the left, and then the heating process begins.
 This is signified by the coffee cup light that blinks and turns solid when it’s ready for brewing.
 The final step is a matter of hitting the button.
 Yes, it’s that simple.
 If everything goes right, and there is no reason it shouldn’t, the machine will start to spit out freshly brewed coffee.

 During the brewing process you should here a whirling or spinning noise.
 This is because the Nespresso Vertuoline uses something called Centrifusion technology.
 You see, instead of just forcing hot water into the pod and pouring it out, the Vertuoline spins the pod at up to 7,000rpms.
 This is what creates the crema, or the foam on the top of coffee.
 It’s difficult to achieve this from an at home coffee machine and trust me when I say the Vertuoline does an exceptional job at accomplishing it.